himynameisoleg/himynameisoleg-gatsby/src/content/array-reduce.md

 ```
 Here acc is initialized at 5 and we start at index 0 instead of 1.
 If we dont explicitly give a starting point, it will default acc to index 0 and the first itteration will have **curr** set to index 1 .

-Additionally we can shorthen this even furthur by removing the return statement:
+Lastly, we can shorthen this even furthur by removing the return statement for a nice little one-liner:

 ```javascript
 const sum = numbers.reduce((acc, curr) => acc + curr, 5); // 10